As of 2018, the quota of women on supervisory boards should even rise to 50%. If the companies now fulfill their duty

 How can we expect leaders who have grown up in such a conservative society model to recognize that women are more difficult than themselves to climb the career ladder?

-Indeed, according to a McKinsey study, men tend to regard diversity policies in their companies as being unfair to them.
-In addition, many managers are convinced that their management does not support the corresponding "diversity measures".
+Indeed, according to a McKinsey study, men tend to view “diversity measures” in their companies as unfair to them.
+In addition, many managers are convinced that their management does not support the corresponding “diversity measures”.
 So why bother?
-Because it pays, as I will show in the second part of the post.
+Because it's worth it, as I'll show in the second part of the article.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!